 Traverse some of the most spectacular mountain scenery in the Brecon Beacons National Park.
-Starting from the Talybont-on-Usk and joining the Beacons Way National Trail with 5 Checkpoints supporting your progress along this EPIC Journey.
-With 4178m of Ascent spanning 100km, the race has all the hallmarks of a classic!
+Starting from the Talybont-on-Usk and joining the Beacons Way National Trail with 6 Checkpoints supporting your progress along this EPIC Journey.
+With 3178m of Ascent spanning 100km, the race is a navigation event!

 Live Online GPS Tracking via GB Race Tracker, breathtaking views and amazing support from the #GBUltras team, the event is also a UTMB Qualifying Race with Optional transport back to the Start Venue after the event.

 Saturday 22nd July 2023

 Top 100 finishers earn a Gold ‘Beacons Way 100km’ Medal, 101-200 finishers earn a Silver 100km Medal and 201+ finishers earn the Bronze 100km Medal.
 There are additional prizes for the Top 3 Male and Top 3 Female finishers!

 The route follows the Official trail of the Brecon Beacons National Park, the Beacons Way.
 The ability to navigate is expected during this event and runners must therefore have map reading skills.

 Watch the Race Live with GB Race Tracker

 You can now watch the entire race unfold live thanks to the live tracking we use for this event